DiamondLightSource/PuckBarcodeReader/docs/code.md

 Continuous Integration
 ======================
 [Travis CI](https://travis-ci.org/) was setup as the Continuous Integration server for this repository.
-You should be able to login with your GitHub credentials.
+You should be able to login with your GitHub credentials and see the repository there.